Worklytics/psoxy/docs/sources/github.md

 6. Update the variables with values obtained in previous step:
    - `PSOXY_GITHUB_CLIENT_ID` with `App ID` value. **NOTE**: It should be `App Id` value as we are going to use authentication through the App and **not** *client_id*.
-   - `PSOXY_GITHUB_PRIVATE_KEY` with content of the `priv8.pem` from previous step.
+   - `PSOXY_GITHUB_PRIVATE_KEY` with content of the `gh_pk_pkcs8.pem` from previous step.
 You could open the certificate with VS Code or any other editor and copy all the content *as-is* into this variable.
+7. Once the certificate has been uploaded, please remove {YOUR DOWNLOADED CERTIFICATE FILE} and `gh_pk_pkcs8.pem` from your computer or store it in a safe place.

 ## Reference
 These instructions have been derived from [worklytics-connector-specs](../../infra/modules/worklytics-connector-specs/main.tf); refer to that for definitive information.